Frequently asked questions (FAQs)

 - Only bring household waste.
 Don’t bring commercial or business waste.

-- Bring proof that you live in the county borough (e.g. a utility bill with your address on it).
+- Bring proof that you live in the county borough (such as a utility bill with your address on it).
 The sites are for Wrexham residents only.
 If you don’t have proof, you won’t be allowed to tip your rubbish.

 - Be patient if you have to queue.
 A maximum of five vehicles will be allowed on site at any one time.